varnishcache/varnish-cache/doc/sphinx/phk/somethinghappened.rst

-So yeah, it was pretty embarrassing to have to amend our 5.1 release twice in two weeks, but it did prove that the "release by calendar" strategy is right for our project:  It forced us to get our s**t toggether so users can benefit from the work we do in a timely fashion.
+So yeah, it was pretty embarrassing to have to amend our 5.1 release twice in two weeks, but it did prove that the "release by calendar" strategy is right for our project:  It forced us to get our s**t together so users can benefit from the work we do in a timely fashion.

 And thanks to the heroic testing efforts of Simon and Xcir, you may